Baroness Mary Vetsera: Aftermath

-Holler claimed he petitioned the Holy See to inspect their archives of the incident, including records of the investigation by the an apostolic nuncio, Archbishop Luigi Galimberti, who had found that only one bullet was fired.
+Holler claimed he petitioned the Holy See to inspect their archives of the incident, including records of the investigation by an apostolic nuncio, Archbishop Luigi Galimberti, who had found that only one bullet was fired.
 Lacking forensic evidence of a second bullet, Holler advanced the theory that Vetsera died accidentally, probably as the result of an abortion, and that Rudolf then shot himself.
-Lucy Coatman, Mary's biographer, argues against this, citing a letter written by Mary shortly before the Mayerling incident.
+Lucy Coatman, who is planning a biography of Vetsera, argues against this, citing a letter written by Mary shortly before the Mayerling incident.
 In it, Mary confirms that she lost her virginity to Rudolf on 13 January 1889.
 Coatman states that this proves Mary could not have died of a botched abortion, as a pregnancy would not have been evident at the time of their deaths.
 In 1991, Vetsera's remains were disturbed again, this time by Helmut Flatzelsteiner, a Linz furniture dealer obsessed with the Mayerling incident who removed them for a forensic examination at his expense, which took place in February 1993.
 Flatzelsteiner told the examiners that the remains belonged to a relative killed 100 years earlier who may have been shot in the head or stabbed.
 One expert thought that this might be possible, but since the skull was in a state of advanced decomposition, it could not be confirmed.
 Other experts confirmed the presence of the remains of a bullet, as well as the hair being singed from the impact.

 When Flatzelsteiner approached a journalist to sell both the story and the skeleton, the police became involved.
 Flatzelsteiner confessed and surrendered Vetsera's remains, which were sent to the Legal Medical Institute in Vienna for further examination.
 Forensic experts found the bones were indeed 100 years old and those of a young woman aged around 20, but since part of the skull was missing, it could not be determined if there had ever been a bullet hole.
 Vetsera's bones were re-interred on 28 October 1993.